tamylaa/clodo-framework/docs/examples-gallery.md

 # 💻 Code Examples Gallery

-Real-world code snippets and patterns for common LEGO Framework use cases.
+Real-world code snippets and patterns for common CLODO Framework use cases.
 Copy, paste, and customize for your projects.

 ## 📋 Categories